Why Pre-Employment Tests are So Important

-With musculoskeletal injuries, and subsequent workers compensation claims on the rise in Australia, it makes senses that employers are now looking for ways to ensure a new candidate is physically able to perform the demands of the job for which they have applied.
+With musculoskeletal injuries and subsequent workers’ compensation claims on the rise in Australia, it makes sense that employers are now looking for ways to ensure a new candidate is physically able to perform the demands of the job for which they have applied.

-Other things that are commonly assessed as part of a functional pre employment includes:
+Things that are commonly assessed as part of a functional pre-employment

 - The condition of a worker’s musculoskeletal health, including any injuries that may affect their ability to safely perform the inherent requirements of the role

 - The range of muscle flexibility and joint movement

 - Functional movement technique, including bending, lifting, squatting, using stairs and ladders, and reaching

 A good employer supports the health and well-being of their workers and has a strong duty of care to reduce safety risks in the workplace.
 One of the ways that you can do this is to run pre-employment medicals.
 We’ve briefly mentioned some of the advantages earlier in this post, but here are a few more that are worth mentioning:

 - You’re legally required: Some jobs have legal obligations that need to be met, such as the national standards for Commercial and Heavy Vehicle driving or the Queensland Coal Board medical, to name a few.
 Assessing certain risks will ensure your employee is not at increased risk of injury to themselves or others.